Accessibility statement for Wallace Lab

 The following items to not comply with the WCAG 2.2 AA success criteria:

-Not all non-text content has a text alternative.
+· Not all non-text content has suitable alternative text

-Not all video will have captions or captions that identify all speakers as well as noting other significant sounds, e.g., laughter.
+Not all video content has captions or captions that identify all speakers as well as noting other significant sounds, e.g., laughter

-There may not be sufficient colour contrast between font and background colours especially where the text size is small.
-For example, table captions have insufficient colour contrast between foreground and background.
+There may not be sufficient colour contrast between font and background colours, especially where the text size is small

-Information is conveyed as an image of text rather than as text itself so that it's not compatible with screen readers and other assistive technology.
+There are cases where information is conveyed as an image of text rather than as text itself

 Not all content may be robust enough that it can be interpreted by a wide variety of user agents, including assistive technologies.